Wizcorp/StyleGuides/README.md

 ## Line length
 Limit your lines to **120 characters**.
-We are not living in the 90's anymore our screen got a lot bigger, but in the same time it shouldn't mean we should use all of it, readability come first.
+We are not living in the 90's anymore our screen got a lot bigger, but at the same time our brains are the same, so let's not go too far, readability come first.

 ## Quotes
-The use is **single quotes** is higly recommanded, but we won't stop you if you need to use double quotes in some specific cases.
+The use of **single quotes** only is higly recommanded, but we won't stop you if you need to use double quotes in some specific cases.
 ```javascript
 myButton.on('tap', function () {
 	alert("You tapped me");